 Subject to approval by the Court, attorneys are encouraged to enter into written discovery stipulations to supplement the Court's scheduling order.
 During the scheduling process, the Court will consider requests to impose milestone dates for motions, such as spoliation motions, and motions in limine (including Daubert motions) that do not normally otherwise have automatically-imposed deadlines.
-The Court encourages parties to submit to the Court for approval joint suggestions made pursuant to the Principles for the Discovery of Electronically Stored Information in Civil Cases.
+The Court encourages parties to submit to the Court for approval joint suggestions made pursuant to the Principles for the Discovery of Electronically Stored Information in Civil CasesSuggested Protocol for Discovery of ESI.